diagrams/diagrams-doc/manual/diagrams-manual.rst

    experimental; it is quite likely to change (in both small and large ways) in future versions of diagrams.
 Your feedback on the current design is greatly appreciated!

-Any diagram can be given a name with the `named` function.
-The local origin and envelope of the diagram will be associated with the name, and they will be tracked as the diagram is incorporated into other larger diagrams and transformed.

 User-defined names
 ~~~~~~~~~~~~~~~~~~